microsoft/fast/specs/data-grid/data-grid.spec.md

 ## Design

-The Fast `Data grid` components enable a high degree of customizability.
-In addition to being able to set the base styles of the components authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
+The Fast **data grid** component enables a high degree of customizability.
+In addition to the base css styling that can be applied to the grid and its sub-components, authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
 Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
 Finally, authors can add elements they create and manage themselves through the various element slots.

 ### API

 #### The DataGridColumn interface

-Most `data grid` components use the `DataGridColumn` interface.
+Most **data grid** components use the `DataGridColumn` interface.
 A `DataGridColumn` is an object that describes the properties of a single column in the grid as follows:

 - `columnDataKey`: A string that identifies which data item should be shown in the column.
-For example if the source data had a field called "Name" the `columnDataKey` for the column that displays the values for "Name" would be "Name".
+For example, if the source data had a field called "Name" the `columnDataKey` for the column that displays the values for "Name" would be "Name".

 - `title`:  The title of the column, if not provided the `columnDataKey` is used instead.